Tobbe85/VRaze/README.md

 # A RazeXR fork from [Domyoji](https://github.com/domyoji81/VRaze) with Voxel Weapon support and some other improvements

-This is only a resigned version so that it runs on Pico devices.
-It is exactly the same build from Domyoji (1:1) and will work on Quest too
+**This is only a resigned version so that it runs on Pico devices.
+It is exactly the same build from Domyoji (1:1) and will work on Quest too**

-Filestructure:

 ## INSTALLATION INSTRUCTIONS
 1. If upgrading from a previous version, uninstall VRaze from your headset first, then navigate to the /VRaze/ folder on your headset and delete `raze.pk3` and `commandline.txt`.